Press release

 Background

-TBM has been engaged in operating one of Japan's largest mechanical recycling plants, collecting plastics and selling recycled plastics through collaboration with over 100 recycling partners nationwide, planning products using the recycled material "CirculeX," and selling recycled plastics overseas, mainly in Southeast Asia.
-The matching business for recycled materials, which has been underway since 2021, is currently generating annual trading results of 34,000 tons.
+TBM has been involved in operating one of Japan's largest mechanical recycling plants, collecting plastics and selling recycled plastics through collaboration with over 100 recycling partners nationwide, planning products using recycled material "CirculeX," and selling recycled plastics overseas, primarily in Southeast Asia. recycled material matching business, which began in 2021, is currently generating annual trading volume of 34,000 tons.

 NAC, which develops the safe, secure and delicious home delivery water "Curikura", has adopted "sustainable bottles" since the beginning of the business and has been working towards an environmentally friendly circular society by reusing instead of disposing of them.
 In addition, bottles and caps that are damaged during the reuse process are not discarded, but are remade into original rulers and my bottles.

-As NAC was considering expanding its lineup of recycled material products, they recognized TBM's track record in product planning using recycled materials, including "CirculeX," and their efforts in material circulation, leading to the collaboration.
-TBM will collect and recycle empty bottles, and through mechanical recycling, produce ballpoint pens that will be donated to educational support facilities in Japan and overseas.
+As NAC considers expanding its lineup of recycled material products, the company recognized TBM's track record in product planning using recycled material, including "CirculeX," as well as its material circulation initiatives, leading to the collaboration.
+TBM will collect and recycle empty bottles, and the ballpoint pens produced through mechanical recycling will be donated to educational support facilities both in Japan and overseas.

-Furthermore, in this mechanical recycling initiative, TBM provided a procurement platform for recycled materials and raw materials called "Maar Recycled Material Procurement," which provides a visualization function for items conforming to DPP*.
-This visualized the recycled material content and traceability from raw materials to remanufacturing, thereby appealing to consumers about environmental friendliness and circularity with an eye toward future DPP compliance.
+Furthermore, in this mechanical recycling initiative, TBM's procurement platform for recycled material and raw materials, "Maar recycled material Procurement," is equipped with traceability information and is equipped with a visualization function that conforms to DPP*.
+This visualizes recycled material content and traceability from raw materials to remanufacturing, thereby promoting environmental friendliness and circularity to consumers with an eye toward future DPP compliance.

-Going forward, TBM and NAC will strengthen their collaboration to plan high-added-value recycled material products.
+Going forward, TBM and NAC will strengthen their collaboration to plan high-value-added recycled material products.

 ■ Comments from the person in charge